raphico/codecrafters-redis-go/README.md

 # Build Your Own Redis in Go (from Scratch)

 A fully functional Redis clone built entirely from scratch using the Go standard library.
-Built as part of the [CodeCrafters "Build Your Own Redis" Challenge](https://codecrafters.io/challenges/redis), this project explores core Redis features and systems programming concepts including RESP parsing, custom TCP servers, in-memory data storage, transactions, persistence, and PUB/SUB.
+This project explores core Redis features and systems programming concepts including RESP parsing, custom TCP servers, in-memory data storage, transactions, persistence, and PUB/SUB.

 > 🚀 Zero dependencies.
 Just Go, sockets, and deep protocol understanding.